Aganza Kisaka

-Aganza Kisaka is a versatile Ugandan actress, playwright, and author, hailing from a family of artists.
+Aganza Kisaka is a Ugandan actress, producer, director playwright, and poet.

 Education and career

 Raised in Kampala, she trained as an actress at New York University Abu Dhabi and earned a Masters in Education from Unicaf University.

 After completing her undergraduate studies, she returned to Uganda, where she faced challenges such as low pay and initial industry struggles.
-Despite these setbacks, she pursued acting, dancing, and theatre passionately, eventually finding opportunities in drama series and theatre.
-Aganza's love for theatre led her to teach drama at an international school, though she faced challenges with parental support and time constraints.
+Aganza taught drama at an international school.
 Her commitment to theatre deepened with her involvement in projects like the 10th Berlin Biennale and 27 Guns film.
 Aganza aims to elevate theatre in Uganda, making it more popular among youth and improving the industry’s work environment.
 She believes in creating opportunities for Ugandan talent to thrive locally, without needing to go abroad.
-Today, she is focused on personal projects, contemplating teaching at universities, and considering a master’s program, all while continuing her work as a producer.

-Aganza has won several acting awards, including Best Actress at the PIFF Awards and Best Supporting Actress at the UFF Awards.
+Aganza has won Best Actress at the PIFF Awards and Best Supporting Actress at the UFF Awards.
 She is also a published author, with her short story on depression, “Operation: Mother’s Bruises,” featured in The Different Shades of the Feminine Mind (2017).
 As a playwright, her debut Black (2016) explores themes of race and identity.
 Aganza founded the Yenze Theatre Conservatoire to train performing artists and provide production services in Kampala.
 Her work focuses on identity, belonging, and the power of storytelling to foster connection and healing.